janogale/RESI/JS/Day9/Session1/dom.md

 console.log(firstTitle); // <h1>First Title</h1>
 ```

-#### Getting elements by using querySelector methods
+#### Getting elements by using `querySelector` methods

-The _document.querySelector_ method can select an HTML or HTML elements by tag name, by id or by class name.

-**_querySelector_**: can be used to select HTML element by its tag name, id or class.
-If the tag name is used it selects only the first element.
+`. `querySelector`
+- `querySelectorAll`

+- `querySelector()` method returns the first element that matches a specified CSS selector.
+- That means that you can get elements by id, class, tag and all other valid CSS selectors

 ```js
 let firstTitle = document.querySelector("h1"); // select the first available h2 element